The Design & Craft of Prosthetics

 Bespoke Bodies: The Design and Craft of Prosthetics, by Amanda Hawkins and Sam Aquillano, is a 200-page publication featuring the past, present, and future of prosthetic design and impact including: a 500-year history of prosthetics, stories of design changing the lives of people with limb-loss, and seven guest thought leadership essays spanning global impact, athletic performance, bionics, and more.
 The book is an accompanying resource to Design Museum’s exhibition of the same name, which you can explore further on the program page.
 Curious about our approach?
 Read about our process.

-Book orders will be fulfilled in 2-5 business days.
+Book orders will be fulfilled in 1-2 weeks.

 About the Book